SalmonMode/mini-waterfall-simulation-model/README.md

 # mini-waterfall-simulation
-A Monte Carlo simulation demonstrating the effect of a "mini-waterfall" process on sustainability
+A model for a Monte Carlo simulation demonstrating the effect of a "mini-waterfall" process on sustainability